What to Do in Lisbon: Portugal’s Azulejos Beautifully Reveal History and Culture

 Sintra, a fairytale-like town of palaces, villas and parks in hills surrounded by forests, is a 40-minute train ride north of Lisbon.
 In this UNESCO town’s Palacio Nacional, you’ll find a frieze of Moorish-style azulejos in starburst patterns in bold black, blue and orange, circa 1520.

-In Palacio de Pena, the yellow and red Romanticist palace that fuses Moorish, Egyptian, Gothic and Renaissance styles, Moorish-style geometric-patterned tiles in grey, yellow, white and gilt adorn the queen’s bedroom ceiling.
+In Palacio de Pena, the yellow and red Romanticist palace that fuses Moorish, Egyptian, Gothic and Renaissance styles, Moorish-style geometric-patterned tiles in gray, yellow, white and gilt adorn the queen’s bedroom ceiling.
 Swan azulejos decorate the Swan Room ceiling.

-In the Palacio Nacional de Queluz, an 18th century palace midway between Lisbon and Sintra known as Portugal’s Versailles, , the continents, the seasons, hunting, scenes from classical mythology and a Chinese pagoda beautify tile panels.
+In the Palacio Nacional de Queluz, an 18th-century palace midway between Lisbon and Sintra known as Portugal’s Versailles, the continents, the seasons, hunting, scenes from classical mythology and a Chinese pagoda beautify tile panels.
 Outdoors, Tiled Canal is intricately embellished with lavender, yellow and dark and light blue.

 In Évora, a magnificent walled city and UNESCO site less than two hours east of Lisbon by train, Biblical scenes, such as Jesus teaching in the temple, can be seen in the Church of the Misericordia.
-This former Roman colony and capital of the Alentejo, a rural region of cork and olive trees and wheat fields, also has 18th century blue and white tile murals of Plato and his disciples and Aristotle teaching Alexander the Great in its Old University.
+This former Roman colony and capital of the Alentejo, a rural region of cork and olive trees and wheat fields, also has 18th-century blue-and-white tile murals of Plato and his disciples and Aristotle teaching Alexander the Great in its Old University.

 The Museu Berardo Estremoz, Portugal’s biggest tile collection, is a 40-minute drive or bus east of Évora.
 It showcases 800 years of tiles from the collection of José Berardo, a businessman and art collector, most from Portugal but also from other European countries.